microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 -  The message contains Markdown
    -  For example, the `text` field is `"Hello, *World!*"`
-   -  Desirable: "hello world"
+   -  Desirable: narrate "hello world"
    -  Undesirable: "hello (pause) asterisk world asterisk"
 -  The message contains HTML
    -  For example, the `text` field is `"## Exchange rate:\n\n<table><tr><th>USD</th><td>1.00</td></tr><tr><th>JPY</th><td>0.91</td></tr></table>"`
-   -  Desirable: "Exchange rate for 1 USD dollar is 0.91 Japanese yen."
+   -  Desirable: narrate "exchange rate for 1 US dollar is 0.91 Japanese yen"
    -  Undesirable: any HTML or Markdown syntax
 -  The message contains a document, such as an insurance policy
    -  For example, the `text` field is `"Insurance policy:"`, and the attachment contains a file named `12345678-1234-5678-abcd-12345678abcd.doc`
-   -  Desirable: "The insurance policy is ready to download."
+   -  Desirable: narrate "the insurance policy is ready to download"
    -  Undesirable: any narration containing the bogus file name

 ## Implementation